All Episodes

 You're trying to get me to shred every vestige of my identity here.

-Act like I can be hurt.
+To act like I can be hurt.

 I don't want to.

-Vulnerable Leaders run around acting like they're vulnerable.
+Vulnerable leaders run around acting like they're vulnerable?

 I get the point.

-You gotta be like Bill Clinton.
+You got to be like Bill Clinton.

-I don't know why.
+I don't know how to lie.

 I just don't know.